slviajero/tinybasic/examples/14games/README.md

 - BuzzWork: create a buzzword bingo winning phrases, from the 70s but still up to date
 - Guess: a simple number guessing showing many BASIC language features
 - Love: draws a square the the message love
+- Dice: simulate the throwing of two dice

 ## BASIC language features